pacho21/LLPAAS/README.md

 # Lunar Lander Team Work / JPA ORM PAAS

+Play the game on PAAS : //link

 This application is based in the classic game Lunar Lander.
 The project base started from the following github : https://github.com/urbinapro/lunar-landing-javascript
 The application has been developed by Polina Svetlinova (frontend: https://github.com/polinasvetlinova/ ) and Plamen Valentinov (backend: https://github.com/pacho21/ )

-Find the documentation here : http://bit.ly/2F0FV6i

-Find the workflow distribution here: http://bit.ly/2CWM8ja
+Find the documentation here : http://bit.ly/2F0FV6i  Find the workflow distribution here: http://bit.ly/2CWM8ja

 # Versions